andrewadu/andrewadu/README.md

 **Stack:** Kafka • Postgres • ClickHouse • Django • Redis • Nginx • Ubuntu • Python

-- Election management system
+- Runs an election management system for polling-station onboarding, roles, workflows, and audit trails.
-- Real-time voter turnout dashboard and statistics
+- Provides a real-time turnout dashboard with polling-station rollups and anomaly flags.
-- GOTV tools (broadcasts/targeted nudges) and exit‑poll collection
+- Supports GOTV broadcasts and targeted nudges, plus structured exit-poll collection in the field.
-- Voter survey and analytics
+- Captures voter surveys and produces analytics for segmentation, trends, and performance tracking.
-- Heatmaps & constituency overlays; observer/incident reports
+- Generates heatmaps and constituency overlays, with observer and incident reporting (notes, photos, and timestamps).
-- Voter canvassing with sentiment analysis
+- Enables canvassing workflows with sentiment analysis on responses and field notes.
-- D-Day event monitoring with mapped data and geolocation tracking
+- Monitors D-Day operations on a live map with geolocation tracking and time-based event logs.
-- Collation and voter results verification
+- Handles collation workflows and vote-result verification with reconciliation against station submissions.

 **Use case (scenario):** New Patriotic Party (Ghana) — Presidential Primary Election 2026